 Preventative measures and early diagnosis can help reduce the risk of children developing diabetes.

 Unfortunately, when it comes to children, the disease is often undiagnosed or misdiagnosed.
 The symptoms can often be mistaken for flu or other common illnesses.
-But if not detected early, it can worsen quickly.
+If not detected early, it can worsen quickly.
 Type 1 diabetic children run the risk of falling into a diabetic letoacidosis coma.
-Type 2 diabetic children s are at a higher risk of developing complications like eye or kidney disease, especially if left untreated.
+Type 2 diabetic children are at a higher risk of developing complications like eye or kidney disease, especially if left untreated.

 symptoms

-But up to 80% of of type 2 diabetes can be prevented by following a healthier lifestyle, reports Diabetes SA.
+But up to 80% of of type 2 can be prevented by following a healthier lifestyle, reports Diabetes SA.
 So it’s important to know what symptoms to look out for, so you can catch the disease early and manage it:

-- Children may drink a lot of water, which could lead to increased urination and bedwetting
+- Children may drink a lot of water, which could lead to increased urination and bedwetting.

-- They may eat a lot, but still lose weight
+- They may eat a lot, but still lose weight.

-- They could become dehydrated
+- They could become dehydrated.

-- Children may have blurred vision
+- Children may have blurred vision.

 - They could suffer from fatigue.